 The mission of Goldfarb School of Nursing at Barnes-Jewish College is: We prepare exceptional nurse leaders in an academic learner-centered environment.

-The goals of Goldfarb School of Nursing at Barnes-Jewish College is: To be a national academic leader in nursing education, research and scholarship.
+The vision of Goldfarb School of Nursing at Barnes-Jewish College is: To be a national academic leader in nursing education, research and scholarship.

 MSN Degree/Post-MSN Certificate: Advanced Practice Registered Nurse Program Outcomes: Upon successful completion of the MSN degree/Post-MSN certificate program, the graduate will be able to:

 - Translate science to guide advanced nursing practice, quality improvement, and scholarship; (I, IV, IX)

 - Demonstrate ethical organizational and systems leadership to improve patient and healthcare outcomes; (VI)